BrianJHiggins/BrianHigginsThesis/README.md

 (3)  Download file ‘transcripts_all_analysed_level1_grouped_modified_with_sector_updated.csv’ Required for module 3.2

-(4) Run modules 3.1, 3.2 , 4.1 and 'module_GICS_correlation' in order. (ignore warnings in 3.2 and allow to complete ~ 2-3 minutes)
+(4) Run modules 3.1, 3.2 , 4.1 and GICS_correlation in order. (ignore warnings in 3.2 and allow to complete ~ 2-3 minutes)

 The output is the results file 'updated_combined_file_with_compatible_date.csv' (module 3.2)

-and the Pearson correlation files, scatter plots and heatmaps.(module 4.1) and ('module_GICS_correlation')
+and the Pearson correlation files, scatter plots and heatmaps.(module 4.1 and module GICS_correlation)

     _____________________________________________________________________